aws/aws-iot-device-sdk-js-v2/GG_IPC_BETA.md

 ### Overview
 The Javascript Greengrass IPC client should be equivalent to the V2 IPC clients of Python and Java.
 There is currently one notable exception to this equivalence (discrimination of inbound unions).

 Request-response operations are simple async API calls.
-Streaming operations are a little more complex, but still straightforward: invoke the API call, attach event listeners as desired, call activate().
+Streaming operations are a little more complex, but still straightforward: invoke the API call, attach event listeners as desired, and call activate().
 In all cases, there are no gotchas around threading like the way the v1 IPC clients cannot be waited upon in a callback.

 ### Tenets